Can Stem Cell studies help treat patients with autoimmune diseases?

 - Are stem cells an FDA approved therapy for Autoimmune Disease?

-No. There are currently no FDA approved stem cell therapies for Autoimmune disease.
-All stem cell therapies for Autoimmune disease are currently ‘unproven’, ‘experimental’ therapies.
+No. There are currently no FDA approved autoimmune stem cell treatments.
+All autoimmune stem cell treatments are currently ‘unproven’, ‘experimental’ therapies.
 This means that the FDA does not know whether stem cells are effective for people with Autoimmune disease.
 The only way to determine the effectiveness of stem cell therapy is through the type of clinical studies and trials which are currently being conducted in the US.

 - How effective might stem cells be?